Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Proposed Method

-Here, $\mu^{(k)}$ is omitted due to the usage of the network, $\mathbf{H}$ denotes the CASSI forward operator and $R(\cdot)$ is a regularization prior, which could be total variation, or a learned denoiser as in our experiments.
+Here, $\mu^{(k)}$ is omitted due to the usage of the network, $R(\cdot)$ is a regularization prior, which could be total variation, or a learned denoiser as in our experiments.
 This stage-adaptive formulation enables flexible and efficient recovery under spatially variant degradation patterns.

 To validate the effectiveness of our chromaticity-intensity decomposition strategy, we explore two integration paradigms: a traditional model-based iterative scheme and a deep unfolding network.
-The classical iterative algorithm is described in the appendix, leveraging analytical priors and explicit update rules based on the degradation model.
+The classical iterative algorithm is described in supplement materials, leveraging analytical priors and explicit update rules based on the degradation model.
 In contrast, our primary design adopts a learnable unfolding structure, as illustrated in Fig.~\ref{fig:architecture}.
 Each stage is composed of a learnable noise estimation, an analytical reconstruction step shown in Eq.~\eqref{eq:analytical} and a learned proximal denoiser.
 This framework offers the interpretability of traditional optimization while benefiting from the expressiveness and efficiency of deep networks.